The-hated-one/Codesmith-notes/fellowship/month1/week2/office_hours.md

 - What hasn’t been going well?
 How are you handling that? (personal progress/Codesmith in general)
 - Any surprises so far?
 - How are the dynamics of your OSP team as you look towards launch?
 Do you have any concerns?
--How are you feeling about the Hiring Program?
+- How are you feeling about the Hiring Program?
--Have you thought about the Fellowship (Please add this note to the culture note post-OH)
+- Have you thought about the Fellowship (Please add this note to the culture note post-OH)
 - How can the team continue to support you?

 ## Students